anxiousmodernman/co-chair/README.md

 Install Go by downloading the appropriate tarball or installer for your system [here](https://golang.org/).

-Get `dep`, with `go get`.
+Install `dep`, with `go get`.

 ```
 go get -u github.com/golang/dep/cmd/dep  # installs to $GOPATH/bin
 dep ensure  # takes a few minutes; clones stuff to vendor/ dir
 ```

-If that all those baseline tools are installed, and fetching dependencies with dep works, the Makefile takes us the last mile.
+Install the other dependencies with our provided script

 ```
-make install
-make generate
-make generate_cert
-make serve-no-auth
+./install.sh
 ```

 ## Running tests